soukudom/iot-app-server/README.md

 * In order to run the Ansible playbook the following command must be used:
 "$ ansible-playbook --vault-password-file roles/efm17x/files/.vault_pass -K playbooks/efm17x_playbook.yml"
 * The -K argument will prompt you to enter the sudo password for the target hosts
+## OPC/UA IOx plugin
+Edge application for gathering data from OPC/UA server and send them to a MQTT broker.
+To specify input parameters, use a configuration file in INI format (e.g. package_config.ini).
+To launch this module just run opcPlugin.py without any parameter and configuration file in the same location.
+Verbose mode is controlled by global variable 'VERBOSE'.

+To compile and run this app on Cisco IoT gateways use 'ioxclient'.
+Further monitoring and control can be done by Cisco GMM, FND or Fog director